elenderg/PAL-1000/instruções de compilação.md

 `If the term's nickname is not blank, Prepend "original " to the term's nickname.`

-`Add several fragments given "put_" and the term's variable and "_into_" and the local and the rider's token's first.`
+`Add several fragments given "put" and the term's variable and "into" and the local and the rider's token's first.`

 `If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here." and the rider; exit.`